BrandonJAllison/BrandonJAllison/README.md

 <img src="https://raw.githubusercontent.com/BrandonJAllison/BrandonJAllison/master/Brandon%20Allison.png" style= "margin: 0 auto;"/>

 - 💬 I am a full stack developer from Sunbury, Pennsylvania.
-My current role is Front-End developer for SpicesInc.com
+My current role is Web Developer for Cup o Code Marketing and Websites
-- 📫 How to reach me: brandon.james.allison@gmail.com
+- 📫 How to reach me: brandon@cupocode.com
 - You can find and follow me on [![Twitter][1.2]][1]

 <!-- Icons -->